 #7 Thank you for being a pallbearer at Bob’s funeral.
 You were one of his best friends for many years, and we are grateful that you could help carry his casket.

-- A thank-you note is in addition to fees paid to the organist or other musician.
+Remember that a thank-you note is in addition to fees paid to the organist or other musician.
 The fee is sometimes paid to the funeral home, and then they pay the musician(s).
+Whatever the arrangement is, a thank you message does not replace their fee.

 #1 Thank you for playing the organ at my mom’s funeral.
 She would have enjoyed the hymns you selected.
 The music played before the funeral felt peaceful.
 We appreciate you serving in this way.